 When the lye is completely dissolved, gently pour the lye-water combination into the crockpot’s heated, melted oils.

 Get your immersion blender ready.
-On medium, blend the soap mixture until it becomes evenly creamy and begins to thicken somewhat.
+On medium, blend the soap mixture until it becomes evenly blended and begins to thicken somewhat.
 This should take between 5 and 10 minutes.

 Continue mixing until your soap achieves a thick trace – you want a texture similar to Elmer’s glue.

-At this stage, we start “cooking” our soap paste.
-Adjust the timer to 3 hours and cover the crock pot while it is still on high heat.
+At this stage, I start “cooking” your soap paste.
+Adjust the timer to 3 hours and cover the crockpot while it is still on high heat.

 Elmer’s glue runny cream cake batter puffy white taffy semi-gelled glob stuff transparent gel

-During this cooking time, we will transform the soap from Elmer’s glue texture to final, transparent gel.
-During this time, the soap paste in the crock pot will basically take care of itself.
+During this cooking time, I will transform the soap from Elmer’s glue texture to the final, transparent gel.
+During this time, the soap paste in the crockpot will basically take care of itself.